JuliaLang/julia/doc/src/manual/faq.md

 ### How does Julia define its public API?

-Julia's public [API](https://en.wikipedia.org/wiki/API) is the behavior described in documentation of symbols exported from `Base` and the standard libraries.
-Functions, types, and constants are not part of the public API if they are not exported, _even if they have docstrings_.
-Further, only the documented behavior of exported symbols is part of the public API.
-Undocumented behavior of exported symbols is internal.
+Julia's public [API](https://en.wikipedia.org/wiki/API) is the behavior described in documentation of public symbols from `Base` and the standard libraries.
+Functions, types, and constants are not part of the public API if they are not public, even if they have docstrings or are described in the documentation.
+Further, only the documented behavior of public symbols is part of the public API.
+Undocumented behavior of public symbols is internal.

+Public symbols are those marked with either `public foo` or `export bar`.
+Exported symbols are automatically considered public

 In other words:

-- Documented behavior of exported symbols is part of the public API.
+- Documented behavior of public symbols is part of the public API.

-- Undocumented behavior of exported symbols is not part of the public API.
+- Undocumented behavior of public symbols is not part of the public API.

-- Documented behavior of unexported symbols is not part of the public API.
+- Documented behavior of private symbols is not part of the public API.

-- Undocumented behavior of unexported symbols is not part of the public API.
+- Undocumented behavior of private symbols is not part of the public API.

-You can get a complete list of the symbols exported from a module with `names(MyModule)`.
+You can get a complete list of the public symbols from a module with `names(MyModule)`.

 Package authors are encouraged to define their public API similarly.

+Publicity nests in the same wa as exporting.
-Documented behavior of symbols exported from submodules are only part of the public API if the module they belong to is also exported.
-If module A marks submodule B as public and B marks foo as public, then A.B.foo is public, but if A does not mark B as public, then writing A.B.foo outside of A is accessing an internal and anything that B marks as public forms a sub-api that is not covered by the SymVer of A. This could be for the convenience of developers of A if A is a large package...
+Documented behavior of public symbols from submodules are only part of the public API if the module they belong to is also public.
+If module A marks submodule B as public and B marks foo as public, then A.B.foo is public, but if A does not mark B as public, then writing A.B.foo outside of A is accessing an internal and anything that B marks as public forms a sub-api that is not covered by the SymVer of A. This could be for the convenience of developers of A if A is a large package.

 Anything in Julia's Public API is covered by [SemVer](https://semver.org/) and therefore will not be removed or receive meaningful breaking changes in a minor version update.